A Survey of Reinforcement Learning for Large Reasoning Models: Foundational Components

 \paragraph{Model-Specific Rewards.} This paradigm uses an LLM's internal knowledge as the sole source of supervision.
 It operates on the assumption that a high-performing model will generate consistent, confident, or evaluatively sound outputs.
 This method is highly scalable, requiring only the model and computational resources to generate a virtually infinite amount of ``labeled'' data.
 However, its closed-loop nature risks reward hacking and model collapse.

 \begin{itemize} \item \textbf{Rewards from Output Consistency}: This approach posits that correct answers will form a dense, consistent cluster among multiple generated outputs.
 Foundational works like EMPO~\citep{zhang2025right} and Test-Time Reinforcement Learning (TTRL)~\citep{zuo2025ttrl} operationalize this via clustering and majority voting, respectively.
-Subsequent methods aim to refine this by improving efficiency (ETTRL \citep{liu2025ettrl}), incorporating reasoning trajectories (CoVo \citep{zhang2025consistent}), or using contrastive agreement to combat reward hacking (Co-Reward \citep{zhang2025co}).
+Subsequent methods aim to refine this by improving efficiency (ETTRL \citep{liu2025ettrl}), incorporating reasoning trajectories (CoVo \citep{zhang2025consistent}), or using contrastive agreement to combat reward hacking (Co-Reward \citep{zhang2025co}). \citet{zhou2025evolving} introduce EVOL-RL, a label-free RL approach that stabilizes training while promoting diversity and generalization through a combination of majority vote selection and novelty-aware rewards.

 \item \textbf{Rewards from Internal Confidence}: An alternative is to derive rewards directly from the model's internal states, using confidence as a proxy for correctness.
 Signals can be based on cross-attention (CAGSR \citep{kiruluta2025self}), negative entropy (EM-RL \citep{agarwal2025unreasonable}, RENT \citep{prabhudesai2025maximizing}), or generation probabilities (Intuitor \citep{zhao2025learning}, RLSC \citep{li2025confidence}, RLSF \citep{van2025post}).
 The success of these methods often depends on the base model's initial quality \citep{gandhi2025cognitive} and can be brittle \citep{shumailov2023curse,press2024entropy}, as they rely on priors like low-density separation between correct and incorrect paths \citep{chapelle2005semi,lee2013pseudo}.